Character Search

 • "Less than a week ago", the Dire Wraiths attacked the SHIELD helicarrier, in ROM #53.

 • The male Dire Wraiths use a human "Rocketeer" suit that the Vision says is similar to a group that once attacked Clairton, West Virginia.
-Unlike the other ROM references in these issues, there's no footnote for this one.
+Unlike the other ROM references in these issues, there's no footnote for this one, but it was in ROM #21-22.

 • The female Dire Wraiths took over the Earth invasion and nearly exterminated all the males in ROM #48.